Bricktech2000/Notes/notes/mat1320-d-calculus-i.md

 prof email: [hxinhou@uottawa.ca](mailto:hxinhou@uottawa.ca) (use email subject _MAT1320 D_)

-prof office hours: after each class or by email — syllabus
+prof office hours: after each class or by email &mdash; syllabus

 calculators are **not** allowed on the tests and final exam